 It is critical to manage a diet with low glycemic index foods to regulate blood sugar levels.
 Our free 8-week program is the perfect guide for women with PCOS to assist in making the necessary changes to support any natural medicines that may be used to balance hormone production.

 It is recommended to treat the adrenals as well as the ovaries and reproductive system in the case of hirsutism.
 When it comes to polycystic ovary syndrome (PCOS), underlying issues involving the immune system must be tackled to prevent the growth of cysts.
 Blood sugar levels need to be managed as well, in addition to preventing the secretion of irregularly high amounts of male hormones.

 While PCOS isn’t completely reversible, there are natural pathways that help keep the symptoms under control.
 You don’t have to be miserable with your condition; in fact, you can actually lead a pretty normal life without any significant complications.

 Here are 10 helpful tips to help those with PCOS:

 For liver support, increase consumption of ‘living foods’ high in detoxifying nutrients.
-These include coriander, parsley, wheatgrass, barley grass, spirulina, chlorophyll, sprouts and soaked grains and seeds.
-Living foods assist the liver to conjugate any excess hormones and removes them from the body.
+These include coriander, parsley, wheatgrass, barley grass, spirulina, chlorophyll, sprouts, and soaked grains and seeds.
+Living foods assist the liver in conjugating any excess hormones and removing them from the body.